-- - a.
+- 3. Student can apply the Professional Track in following scenarios provided he/she obtains a letter accordingly from the concerned authority while applying for this track - a.
 If student is selected in the company with PPO (Pre-Placement Offer) program through the college TPO. - b.
 If student has an opportunity to work on the sponsored projects in industry/ResearchInstitute for a period of 3-5 months. - c.
 If student is getting onsite Internship offer for a period of 3-5 months. - d.
 If student is getting Company Training Program of 3-5 months (company must be quality standard certified for example ISO). - 4.
 Students should submit the application along with all communication details to Professional Track faculty coordinator before the term end of semester VII. - 5.
 The work concerned with this track should be worth 400-500 hours and completed during semester-VIII. - 6.
-All formalities of getting offer letter/permission of working in concerned organization (ad) are to be completed from the concerned authority (a-d) in writing before starting of ESE of Semester - VII.
+All formalities of getting offer letter/permission of working in concerned organization (a-d) are to be completed from the concerned authority (a-d) in writing before starting of

+ESE of Semester - VII.